John Parker (Australian footballer)

 John Parker (born 17 May 1971) is a former Australian rules footballer who played with the Brisbane Bears in the Australian Football League (AFL).

-Parker, from Frankston, was chosen by the Bears with the first pick of the 1992 Mid-Season Draft.
+Originally from Mornington Peninsula Football League (MPFL) club Frankston Bombers, Parker was chosen by the Bears with the first pick of the 1992 Mid-Season Draft.

-He didn't play a senior game that year and instead made his debut during the 1993 season, against Carlton at Princes Park.
+Parker didn't play a senior game that year and instead made his debut during the 1993 season, against Carlton at Princes Park.

 The following week he played again, this time a home fixture against North Melbourne and he had 11 disposals.

-His only other appearance for the Bears came in a 104-point loss to Fitzroy.
+Parker's only other appearance came in a 104-point loss to Fitzroy.